alvinnm/Reddit-Clone/README.md

 # Reddit Clone
-A mockup of how Reddit would potentially look like in SQL.
+A mockup of how Reddit would look like in SQL.